wendyliga/Laravel-Deployment-Shared-Hosting-without-SSH/README.md

 4. You Supposed to have no problem use your `artisan` and `composer` command

 #### if you had git supported project
-You could init your git in root of Shared Hosting and add this following .gitignore to prevent unnecessary file push to your git repository
+You could init your git in root of Shared Hosting and add this following `.gitignore` to prevent unnecessary file push to your git repository

 [grab your .gitignore here](https://github.com/wendyliga/laravel-deployment-shared-hosting/blob/master/gitignore_ssh.md)

+# Next Steps
+Happy Code Guys

+# Feedback
+Please don't hesitate for issuing something that doesn't work for you, I will really happy to help you